 or ice block (see note below)

-For the vodka: Combine the vodka and half of the strawberries (about 1 pound) in a glass jar or stainless steel airtight container and set aside for at least 12 hours.
+To Make The Strawberry Vodka: Combine the vodka and half of the strawberries (about 1 pound) in a glass jar or stainless steel airtight container and set aside for at least 12 hours.
 The vodka is ready when it is bright red and tastes like strawberries.
 Discard the berries and keep the vodka in an airtight container until ready to use.

 (If you don’t have time to do this, you can use regular vodka or omit it.)

-For the punch: In a large serving bowl, combine Prosecco, Aperol, Blood Orange soda, sparkling water, and 1 cup of the strawberry vodka.
+To Make The Aperol Spritz Punch: In a large serving bowl, combine Prosecco, Aperol, Blood Orange soda, sparkling water, and 1 cup of the strawberry vodka.
 Stir in the orange slices and remaining strawberries.
 Add the ice block or ice cubes and serve with a rosette of orange peel (simply some orange peel twisted on itself into a rose shape), if desired.

 To make an ice block: fill a loaf pan with water and freeze.
 If you want to get fancy, you can add some hulled and halved strawberries to the pan before freezing and, if like me, you don’t like your drinks diluted, you can make the block using the Blood orange soda and sparkling water.

-This post was sponsored by Aperol but all opinions are our own.
+Sponsored Post: This post was sponsored by Aperol but all opinions are our own.
 Thanks for supporting this post which help keeps Salt & Wind up and running.